caguirre1378/Data-Analyst-Portfolio/README.md

 **Project Structure:**
 - Data Analysis Worksheets:
   Organized in an Excel file, the worksheets contain:
-  - Raw data,
+  - Raw data
-  - Calculations,
+  - Calculations
   - Graphs

 Arranged in labeled tabs for clear navigation.This structure enabled analysis of performance metrics such as on-time delivery, cost-efficiency, and employee retention factors.